rjwing71/ElectricImp/README.md

  - Copy and Paste the [agent code](https://raw.githubusercontent.com/electricimp/Salesforce/master/examples/SmartRefrigerator/SmartRefrigerator_ExplorerKit_Salesforce.agent.nut) from github into the left side agent window
  - Copy and Paste the [device code](https://raw.githubusercontent.com/electricimp/Salesforce/master/examples/SmartRefrigerator/SmartRefrigerator_ExplorerKit_Salesforce.device.nut) from github into the right side device window
  - Near the bottom of the IDE is the logs window where you can find your agent url.
 It will look something like this ```"https://agent.electricimp.com/szPc0sLfAqlu"```
- - Make a note of your agent url.
-You will need the it when creating your connected app in Salesforce.

  ![IDE code windows](http://i.imgur.com/IfVDZoq.png)